 This composite water quality sample dataset (combination of Project specific and Olive Downs Project data) represents the water quality in a 17 km reach of the Isaac River over a two year period at these four locations.
-A statistical analysis and comparison with the regional DGV's is provided in Table 4.8.
+A statistical analysis and comparison with the regional DGV's is provided in Table 4.10.

-Table 4.8 shows that the DGVs for dissolved aluminium, iron, selenium (dissolved) and turbidity are below the measured 80th percentile values and below the 20th percentile values for ammonia in the vicinity of the Project.
+Table 4.10 shows that the DGVs for dissolved aluminium, iron, selenium (dissolved) and turbidity are below the measured 80th percentile values and below the 20th percentile values for ammonia in the vicinity of the Project.
 This indicates that there may be justification to apply site-specific WQOs for these five parameters.
+Further discussion on the setting of site-specific WQOs for these give parameters is provided in Section 10.7.3.

-Table 4.8 - Isaac River water quality summary - composite dataset
+Table 4.10 - Isaac River water quality summary - composite dataset